rainyrubyzhou/AccuVIR/readme.md

 # AccuVIR: Accurate viral genome assembler and polisher using long reads
 =======================================================================

 **AccuVIR**--an **Acc**urate **VIR**al genome assembler and polisher -- utilizes path searching and sampling in sequence alignment graphs to assemble or polish draft assembly of viral genomes.
+Users are welcome to read our published paper at Bioinformatics [here](https://doi.org/10.1093/bioinformatics/btac827) and try our tool as guided below.

 AccuVIR requires the following as input:
-+ Reads file for graph construction (Optimized for third generateion sequencing data).
++ Reads file for graph construction (Optimized for third-generation sequencing data).
-+ Backbone sequence file for graph construction (Can be either draft assembly from aseembly tools including Canu/Shasta/Flye  etc, or an available genome of another viral subtype/haplotype).
++ Backbone sequence file for graph construction (Can be either draft assembly from assembly tools including Canu/Shasta/Flye etc, or an available genome of another viral subtype/haplotype).

 ## Installation